mahmoudmohamedramadan/Backend-Roadmap/README.md

 #### Basics: Elzero

-At first, we will use PHP programming language in our `Back-end` journey as a powerful language 🎯
+At first, we will use PHP programming language in our journey as a powerful language. 🎯

 [Learn PHP 5 In Arabic](https://www.youtube.com/playlist?list=PLDoPjvoNmBAzH72MTPuAAaYfReraNlQgM)

-> You can watch [PHP For Beginners](https://laracasts.com/series/php-for-beginners) or [Learn PHP The Right Way](https://youtube.com/playlist?list=PLr3d3QYzkw2xabQRUpcZ_IBk9W50M9pe-) as an optional choice for Elzero course, then watch [PHP For Absolute Beginners](https://youtu.be/2eebptXfEvw) for revision.
+> You can watch [PHP For Beginners](https://laracasts.com/series/php-for-beginners) or [Learn PHP The Right Way](https://youtube.com/playlist?list=PLr3d3QYzkw2xabQRUpcZ_IBk9W50M9pe-) as an alternative, and then review [PHP For Absolute Beginners](https://youtu.be/2eebptXfEvw) for a refresher.

 #### OOP: Elzero

-Second, to be a master at PHP, you'll need to be a hero in OOP 🐱‍🏍
+Next, to master PHP, you'll need to become a hero in Object-Oriented Programming (OOP). 🐱‍🏍

 [Learn Object Oriented PHP](https://youtube.com/playlist?list=PLDoPjvoNmBAxXTPncg0W4lhVS32LO_xtQ)

-> You can watch [Object Oriented PHP Tutorial](https://m.youtube.com/playlist?list=PL0eyrZgxdwhypQiZnYXM7z7-OTkcMgGPh) as a optional choice for Elzero course.
+> You can watch [Object Oriented PHP Tutorial](https://m.youtube.com/playlist?list=PL0eyrZgxdwhypQiZnYXM7z7-OTkcMgGPh) as an alternative.

 #### Types Of Filters: Elzero

-Third, you must know security topics in PHP such as `Sanitization` and [`XSS`](https://portswigger.net/web-security/cross-site-scripting) 🐱‍💻
+Third, you must grasp essential security concepts in PHP such as `Sanitization` and preventing [`XSS`](https://portswigger.net/web-security/cross-site-scripting) attacks. 🐱‍💻

 [Validate vs Sanitize](https://youtu.be/uXpQSrx8aqw)

 #### Database: Elzero

-After you become a master in PHP, you'll need to know more about databases 🗂
+Once you've mastered PHP, it's time to dive deeper into databases. 💾

 [MySQL 5 Essential Training](https://www.youtube.com/playlist?list=PLDoPjvoNmBAz6DT8SzQ1CODJTH-NIA7R9)

 #### Payment Gateway: Traversy Media

-Sometimes you need to provide payment gateways to your site such as ([Hyper Pay](https://www.hyperpay.com/), [PayPal](https://developer.paypal.com/), [Stripe](https://stripe.com/), ...etc), so you can watch the next tutorial 💳
+Sometimes, you may need to integrate payment gateways into your site, such as [HyperPay](https://www.hyperpay.com/), [PayPal](https://developer.paypal.com/), [Stripe](https://stripe.com/), and others.
+To learn how to do this, check out the next tutorial. 💳

 [PHP, MySQL & Stripe API Payment App](https://www.youtube.com/playlist?list=PLillGF-Rfqbb8OFHzQhkEElaReewJlwca)

-> You can see how I implement the `Hyper Pay` payment gateway, as explained in [Delivery Management](https://github.com/mahmoudmohamedramadan/Delivery-Management).
+> You can see how I integrate the `Hyper Pay` payment gateway, as demonstrated in the [Delivery Management](https://github.com/mahmoudmohamedramadan/Delivery-Management) project.

 #### API: Traversy Media

-Finally, after you’ve finished `PHP` & `MySQL`, you'll need to know how to create APIs to be usable via `Android TEAM` 🐙
+Finally, after you’ve finished `PHP` & `MySQL`, you'll need to know how to create APIs to be usable via `Android TEAM`. 🤖

 [PHP REST API From Scratch](https://youtube.com/playlist?list=PLillGF-RfqbZ3_Xr8do7Q2R752xYrDRAo)

-> After finishing PHP tutorials, you can look over its [Awesome Packages](https://github.com/odan/learn-php), and say hello to my recap that you'll find in [Awesome PHP](https://github.com/mahmoudmohamedramadan/Awesome-PHP).
+> After completing the PHP tutorials, you can explore its [Awesome Packages](https://github.com/odan/learn-php) for additional resources.
+Also, feel free to check out my recap in [Awesome PHP](https://github.com/mahmoudmohamedramadan/Awesome-PHP).

 #### GitHub: Elzero

-Here you'll learn how to deal with `GitHub` and how to publish your awesome projects 🐱
+You'll learn how to deal with `GitHub` and how to publish your awesome projects. 🐙

 [Learn Git and GitHub](https://youtube.com/playlist?list=PLDoPjvoNmBAw4eOj58MZPakHjaO3frVMF)

-> You can watch the [Git and GitHub for Beginners - Crash Course](https://youtu.be/RGOj5yH7evk) as an optional resource for the Elzero course.
+> You can watch the [Git and GitHub for Beginners - Crash Course](https://youtu.be/RGOj5yH7evk) as an alternative.

 ### 🚦 Intermediate Level

 #### Laravel 5.x: Coder’s Tape

-Here you'll learn many things about Laravel, but in an old version 5️⃣
+You'll learn many things about Laravel in an old version here.
+5️⃣

 [Laravel 5.8 - From The Ground Up](https://www.youtube.com/playlist?list=PLpzy7FIRqpGD0kxI48v8QEVVZd744Phi4)

 #### Laravel 7.x: Sarthak Shrivastava

-Here you'll learn more and more about Laravel, [`Livewire`](https://laravel-livewire.com/), and [`Tailwind CSS`](https://tailwindcss.com/) 7️⃣
+You'll learn more and more about [`Laravel`](https://laravel.com/), [`Livewire`](https://laravel-livewire.com/), and [`Tailwind CSS`](https://tailwindcss.com/).
+7️⃣

 [Laravel 7 Basics tutorials](https://youtube.com/playlist?list=PLe30vg_FG4OSCTUv3XIkwH--cK2D7rfJJ)